Izabela88/walkers-website/README.md

        - Solution:

-         - Override Allauth SocialAccountAdapter class in the adapter.py file.
+         - Override the Allauth SocialAccountAdapter class in the adapter.py file.
          - Method "pre_social_login" checks if the provided e-mail address already exists in the database:
-           - If yes it will proceed to connect the accounts with Allauth template.
+           - If yes, it will connect the accounts with the Allauth template.
-           - If no, it will create the account .
+           - If no, it will create the account.

     2. I used the newsletter form in base.html because I wanted it to be available on every page.

-       - How I discovered bug:
+       - How I discovered the bug:

-         - I created a form in the newsletter app and tried to display it in base.html but the form didn't display.
+         - I created a form in the newsletter app and tried to display it in base.html, but the form didn't display.

        - The steps I have taken to solve the problem: